SolidLabResearch/SolidLabLib.js/README.md

 This will install the dependencies of all modules, and bootstrap the Lerna monorepo.
-After that, all [SolidLabLib packages](https://github.com/SolidLabResearch/SolidLabLib.js/tree/master/packages) are available in the `packages/` folder and can be used in a development environment, such as the [full package tool](https://github.com/SolidLabResearch/SolidLabLib.js/tree/master/packages/full).
+After that, all [SolidLabLib packages](https://github.com/SolidLabResearch/SolidLabLib.js/tree/master/packages) are available in the `packages/` folder and can be used in a development environment, such as the [lib package tool](https://github.com/SolidLabResearch/SolidLabLib.js/tree/master/packages/lib).

 Furthermore, this will add [pre-commit hooks](https://www.npmjs.com/package/pre-commit) to build, lint and test.